getzola/zola/docs/content/documentation/templates/taxonomies.md

 lang: String;
 ```

-A paginated taxonomy term will also get a `paginator` variable, see the [pagination page](@/documentation/templates/pagination.md)
+A paginated taxonomy term will also get a `paginator` variable; see the [pagination page]
-for more details on that.
+(@/documentation/templates/pagination.md) for more details.